FCS 340 - Marriage and Family Relations 2 » Spring 2019 » Chapter 12 Exam

 Which of the following is true of low SES-families?

-A. Parents in low-SES families are more likely to work in blue-collar jobs than those in middle-SES families.
+A. Parents in low-SES families are less likely to experience interpersonal conflict than middle-SES families.

 B. Mothers in low-SES families are more likely to be depressed than those in high-SES families.